cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 disabled) by various methods on the emulator object; check the [reference documentation](./reference/interfaces/Emulator.html#setGameMode) for more details.

-Keyboard input is not supported for keyboard OS5 devices, and for those game mappings are always active.
+Keyboard input is not supported for OS5 devices, and for those game mappings are always active.

 ## Creating a session file

 Session files can be created in CloudpilotEmu on the sessions tab.
-Either right click on a session and select "save" or swipe the session to the right and select the second icon.
+Either right click on a session and select "save" or swipe the session to the right and select the icon with the box and the arrow.
 A dialog will open that allows you save a session snapshot.

 ## Using SD cards and memory sticks

 The emulator supports attaching SD card and memory stick images into devices that support them.
-Both plain ang gzipped images are supported.
+Both plain and gzipped images are supported.
 SD card images can be of pretty much any size (as long as it is a multiple of 512 bytes), but memory stick images can only come in very specific sizes.